yhchang99/Drug-Testing-Simulation-in-C/README.md

 ```bash
 ./DrugTesting
 ```
-## Plot the results of the program:
+## Plot the results of the program
+To plot the diagram, you must have `gnuplot` installed on your local machine:
 ```bash
 make plot
 ```